Skip to content

 Season

 Italy’s wedding year is generous.
-April and May are spring perfection across most of the country — mild temperatures, blooming gardens, manageable crowds.
-June, July, and August are peak — beautiful but warm in central and southern Italy, busy across the country, expensive.
-September and October are favoured by experienced planners — the harvest season in Tuscany, the post-summer elegance everywhere else, settled weather, golden light, gentler pricing.
-November through March is variable; some seasonal closures, but the country is at its quietest and cheapest.
+April and May are spring perfection across most of the country, mild temperatures, blooming gardens, manageable crowds.
+June, July, and August are peak, beautiful but warm in central and southern Italy, busy across the country, expensive.
+September and October are favoured by experienced planners, the harvest season in Tuscany, the post-summer elegance everywhere else, settled weather, golden light, gentler pricing.
+November through March is variable, with some seasonal closures, but the country is at its quietest and cheapest.

-Within the chosen season, the Muhūrta is calculated for the specific Italian coordinates of the venue, adjusted for local time.
+Within the chosen season, the Muhūrta is calculated for the specific Italian coordinates of the venue, adjusted for local time, rather than borrowed from an Indian almanac.
+This is worth confirming with the priest before the day’s schedule is fixed.

 Five Questions Before Signing the Venue Contract